AFIT-R/afit-r.github.io/analytics/predictive/ts_exp_smoothing.md

 ## Damping Methods {#damp}

 One last item to discuss is the idea of "damping" your forecast.
-Damped forecasts use a damping coefficient denoted $\phi$ to more conservatively estimate the predicted trend.
+Damped forecasts use a damping coefficient denoted $$\phi$$ to more conservatively estimate the predicted trend.
 Basically, if you believe that your additive or multiplicative trend is or will be slowing down ("flat-lining") in the near future then you are assuming it will dampen.

 The equation form for an additive model with a damping coefficient is